Reverse Osmosis Water System Maintenance and Repair

 Reverse osmosis systems often use multiple filters to sanitize water before you can drink it.
 Water would first flow through the sediment filter that removes any microscopic particles like dirt, rust, and more.
 After that, it then flows through a carbon filter.
 This filters out other contaminants in the water, such as lead, chlorine, and other trace chemicals.

 The filtration process doesn’t end there.
 After the chemicals have been filtered out, water is forcefully pushed through the semi-permeable membrane to remove all additional contaminants that slipped past the first two filters.
-Once that’s done, the final filtration stage would be the polishing filter.
-This effectively cleans the water and ensures it is 100% safe for drinking.
+Once that’s done, the final filtration state would be the polishing filter.
+This provides you with clean drinking water every time.

 Common Signs You Need RO Filter Repair and Maintenance